Ruth Davidson: SNP guilty of

 Ms Davidson insisted that Tory supporters in Scotland - with the party gaining more than half a million votes in last year’s Holyrood election - are increasingly vilified by senior SNP figures.

-Economy Secretary Keith Brown was singled out for comments during a Brexit debate at SNP conference in March when he told delegates: “This debate comes down to Scotland versus the Tories and Scotland is going to win.”
+Economy Secretary Keith Brown was singled out for comments he made during a Brexit debate at the SNP conference in March, when he told delegates: “This debate comes down to Scotland versus the Tories and Scotland is going to win.”

 “But apparently, I have to choose between being Scottish or Conservative.
 Because, according to Mr Brown, I can’t be both.
 And for me – so goes it for half a million more.”